bitdessin/JustDeepIt/docs/source/quickstart/object-detection.rst

 Next, at the **Preferences** screen, we set the **architecture** to Faster R-CNN, and the other parameters as shown in the screenshot below.
-The **workspace** will be automatically set as the absolute path of the current folder (e.g., :file:`/home/appuser/JustDeepIt/tutorials/OD`, depending on the user's environment).
+The **workspace** will be automatically set as the path of the current folder (e.g., :file:`JustDeepIt/tutorials/OD`, depending on the user's environment).
 Then, we press button **Load Workspace**.
 The **config** will be automatically set after loading workspace.